lluis-mv/HM-RK/README.md

 Constitutive models: linear elasticity, non-linear elasticity (pressure-dependent hypo-elastic law) and Subloading Modified Cam Clay [(Hashiguchi, 2017)](https://doi.org/10.1007/978-3-319-48821-9)

+### Matlab versions

+The code has been tested in Matlab R2019a and R2020a.

+### Submodules

+Some of the constitutive models (elastoplastic) are developed in another [repository](https://github.com/lluis-mv/ExplicitStressIntegration)

 ## Sign convention
 Geomechanics sign conventions is used in this implementation (compressions are positive).